lucker6666/subwire/README.md

 ## Features
 * Multi-User system with invitations
 * Login with Twitter, Google or Github
-* Manage multiple channels
+* Manage multiple channels each with it's own users
-* Discussions
+* Messages and discussions
 * Wikis
 * Bookmarks
 * Notifications (with optinal E-Mail notifications)